KatyaKobari/Arabic-Medical-Semantic-Qualifiers-Graduation-Project/README.md

 This repository contains the full implementation and documentation of our graduation project titled:

 **"Arabic Medical Semantic Qualifiers for Symptom Extraction and Diagnosis Prediction"**
-Bachelor of Computer Engineering – Birzeit University
+Bachelor's degree in Computer Engineering – Birzeit University
 **Authors**: Hidaya Mustafa, Rana Odeh, Katya Kobari
 **Supervisor**: Dr. Adnan Yahya
 **In collaboration with**: Dr. Lujain Alsadder (Queen Mary University of London)